Skip to content

 The headstone inspection process is managed as a five-year rolling programme using a phased approach.
 Cemeteries and churchyards have been categorised into different phases.
 All headstone memorials will be inspected and where necessary we will take the appropriate steps to ensure it is safe.

-Why are we carrying out headstone inspections?
+Why we carry out headstone inspections

 Some headstones in our cemeteries and closed churchyards are aged and in poor structural condition.
 This may have the potential to affect public safety.
 We must carry out inspections to check headstones are safe and do not present a hazard or danger to members of the public, visitors, contractors or staff.

-How do we carry out headstone inspections?
+How we carry out headstone inspections

 Our Headstone inspection procedure (PDF) [3MB] explains how we carry out headstone inspections.